pettni/smooth/README.md

    - Same approach as rest of lib
      - Pro: more consistent
      - Pro: stronger typed
+     - Pro: may be able to make something clever for semi-simple group products
      - Con: maybe not as fast
      - Con: more code
      - Con: must use translation() or similar in syntax
-   - No En type, do if constexpr in Bundle
+   - [x] No En type, do if constexpr in Bundle
      - Pro: minimal code
      - Con: bundle becomes more complicated